Monday, November 16, 2015

 This book is heavy on fantasy, and I don’t mean that in an erotic way.
 Doubt has been cast on earlier assumptions that Manet and Meurent were more than colleagues.
 For example, as V R Main observes, Stevens was her lover (in Paris Red, they only share a close-mouthed kiss) but Manet probably wasn’t, given that his life was cut short by syphilis while she lived to be elderly, suggesting that she did not contract the then incurable disease (1).

 Their romantic involvement, if unlikely in real life, is essential to building momentum in the story because it effectively functions as foreplay for the creation of Olympia.
-65 per cent of the book passes before they begin work on it.
+Sixty-five per cent of the book passes before they begin work on it.
 The painting is described but not named outright, much like the character of Manet.
 Also like him, its identity is only known conclusively through the book jacket.
 For the purposes of the story, the name of the artwork is not as important as the identity of the model in the foreground.
-Victorine recognizes herself on the canvas.
-She sees that Manet has painted her with dignity, yet he avoided sanitizing her.
+Victorine recognizes herself on the canvas, and she sees that Manet has painted her with dignity, without sanitizing her.
 In realizing that fact, she realizes her own potential.